 - 2. Clothing All student outerwear such as coats, hats, boots and gloves should be labeled.
 Each elementary school has a location for unclaimed items that can be checked by students or parents/guardians when items are lost. - 3.
-Pets Pets are not allowed at school without permission from the classroom teacher/administrator.
-Pets allowed in school should be confined in an appropriate cage or container or be leashed. - 4.
+Pets Pets are not allowed at school without permission from the classroom teacher/administrator. - 4.
 Money Parents/Guardians should not allow students to carry more money than needed for lunch.